ccoutant/dwarf-locations/005-locations-on-stack.md

 >
 > A consumer of a multiple location description can read the object’s
 > value from any of the single location descriptions (since they all
-> refer to location storage that has the same value), but must write any
+> refer to storage that has the same value), but must write any
 > changed value to all the single locations.

 ### Section 2.5.2 Stack Operations [was: 2.5.1.3 Stack Operations]